NĪTI

 • Autoscaling policy and bounds configured

-Sutra: Spies are the eyes of the king; telemetry is the mind of the system.
+Spies are the eyes of the king; telemetry is the mind of the system.

-• Metrics (counters, gauges, histograms).
+Instrument everything from day one.
+Metrics (counters, gauges, histograms).
 Focus on p50, p95, p99 latencies.
+Structured logs with trace and request identifiers.
+Distributed tracing to connect flows across services.

+Design meaningful dashboards and alerts.
 Dashboards for business KPIs, system health (latency, errors, saturation), and infra.
 Alerts tuned to actionability; paging only when human intervention is needed.

-Use alert severity and runbooks.
+Use SLOs & error budgets to govern change.
 Create SLOs: latency & availability targets per service.
 Use error budget consumption as a governance mechanism for releases and experiments.

 Example: SLO = 99.95% successful requests per minute; error budget = 4.38 minutes/month.

-Sutra: A throne without loyal ministers is bare; a system without ownership rots.
+A throne without loyal ministers is bare; a system without ownership rots.

 Design for teams as much as you design for code.

+Team boundaries mirror service boundaries.
 Small, cross-functional teams own services end-to-end: code, infra, runbooks, SLOs.

+Clear on-call responsibilities.
 No black boxes.
 On-call must know how to run, debug, and rollback.

+Code review and architecture review.
 Change control with lightweight guardrails: design docs for non-trivial changes, sanity tests, and staged rollout.

 Central platforms that solve everything and then block teams.
 Platform should empower, not enslave.

-Sutra: Promises bind the weak; contracts bind the strong.
+Promises bind the weak; contracts bind the strong.

 APIs are borders between polities.
 Make them stable, versioned, and backward-compatible.

+Contract-first API design.
 Define API schemas (OpenAPI/Protobuf) and generate client/server stubs.
 Mock the API and integrate early.

+Versioning and evolution.
 Use additive changes; deprecate before removal.
 Prefer feature flags and negotiation over hard-breaking upgrades.

+Defensive design.
 Timeouts, retries with exponential backoff and jitter, idempotency tokens for safe retries.

 For idempotent writes use idempotency keys; for non-idempotent, require server-side deduplication.

-Sutra: Armies that cannot coordinate lose battles; data that cannot be partitioned chokes systems.
+Armies that cannot coordinate lose battles; data that cannot be partitioned chokes systems.

 • Range-based sharding (ordered keys): efficient for range queries, requires rebalancing.